AdamFulford/Veno-Echo/README.md

 Veno-Echo is a powerful stereo digital delay device for Eurorack synthesizers.
+This is the first module from Venus Instruments.

 ABOUT